webplatform/docs/apis/geolocation/Geolocation/index.md

-{{Page_Title}}
+{{Page_Title|Geolocation}}
 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|The Geolocation object is used by scripts to programmatically determine the location information associated with the hosting device.
-The location information is acquired by applying a user-agent specific algorithm, creating a Position object, and populating that object with appropriate data accordingly.}}
+The location information is acquired by applying a user-agent specific algorithm, creating a '''Position''' object, and populating that object with appropriate data accordingly.}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=Yes